amitxv/PC-Tuning/docs/building.md

 ## Replace Windows 7 Boot Wim (Windows 7)

-As you are aware, windows 7 lacks driver support for modern hardware & you should have already integrated drivers into the install.wim however we have not yet touched the boot.wim (installer).
+As you are aware, Windows 7 lacks driver support for modern hardware & you should have already integrated drivers into the install.wim, however we have not yet touched the boot.wim (installer).
 We *could* integrate the same drivers into the boot.wim as we did before but in my experience this still leads to a problematic installation.
-Instead, we can use the windows 10 boot.wim which already has modern hardware support to install our windows 7 install.wim.
+Instead, we can use the Windows 10's boot.wim which already has modern hardware support to install our Windows 7 install.wim.

 - The process is quite simple:

-    - Download the [latest windows 10 image](https://www.microsoft.com/en-gb/software-download/windows10) & extract it, i would recommend renaming the extracted folder to avoid confusion.
-In the examples below, i have extracted it to ``C:\W10_image``
+    - Download the [latest windows 10 image](https://www.microsoft.com/en-gb/software-download/windows10) & extract it, I would recommend renaming the extracted folder to avoid confusion.
+In the examples below, I have extracted it to ``C:\W10_image``.

     - Replace ``sources\install.wim`` in the extracted windows 10 image with the windows 7 ``install.wim``